igordejanovic/parglare/docs/pglr.md

 ## Compiling the grammar

-`compile` command is used for checking the grammar, reporting conflicts and producing LR table `.pgt` files.
-It is not mandatory to compile the grammar as parglare will calculate table during parser construction if `.pgt` file doesn't exist or is not newer than all of the grammar files.
+`compile` command is used for checking the grammar, reporting conflicts and producing LR table `.pgc` files.
+It is not mandatory to compile the grammar as parglare will calculate table during parser construction if `.pgc` file doesn't exist or is not newer than all of the grammar files.
 But it is recommended to use this command during development to investigate possible conflicts and calculate table in advance.